maths/stack-web/website_files/Events/2024-02-03-AuthOMathConfLearningMathematics.md

 # INTERNATIONAL ONLINE CONFERENCE “LEARNING MATHEMATICS : DIGITAL AND INTERACTIVE” ON 3 FEBRUARY 2024

-The Erasmus Projct AuthOMath <https://www.authomath.org/> has achieved its objectives!
+The Erasmus Project AuthOMath <https://www.authomath.org/> has achieved its objectives!

 On 3 February 2024, the project will present its results:

 * The technical integration of GeoGebra applets into the digital assessment system STACK
 * A didactic concept for the design of digital maths tasks with interactive elements in task and feedback.